verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] You entered through a wound and spread across my veins.
 - [ ] I was looked at, but I was never seen - Albert Camus
 - [ ] I barely knew I had skin before I met you.
+- [ ] How do I look away now that I've seen you?